 None-Dairy Based Creamers

 Most non-dairy products require refrigerating at all times; others, only when they are opened.
-The easiest way to preserve non-dairy creamer is to store them how the supermarket you purchased them from stored them.
+The easiest way to preserve non-dairy creamer is to store them how the supermarket you purchased them from storing them.

 If you do not remember how it was stored at the supermarket, check the label for directions.
 If the label does not state how to preserve an unopened container, keep it in the fridge; that’s your best option.
 Once you open, refrigerate what is left.